OpenDSA/OpenDSA/RST/en/Sorting/InsertionSort.rst

    :links:
    :scripts: AV/Sorting/insertionsortCON.js
    :output: show
-   :keyword: Incremental Sorting, Simple Sorting
+   :keyword: Incremental Sorting; Simple Sorting

 This continues on with each record in turn.
 Call the current record :math:`x`.